mecaneer23/Ndo/README.md

 ## OS Support

-Ndo is optimized for Linux, as most Vim users use Linux.
-However, general editing is available for Windows using the following external package.
+- Ndo is optimized for Linux, as most Vim users use Linux.
+- MacOS is also supported however some keyboard shortcuts use different modifier keys.
+- In Windows, general editing is available using the following external package, although some keyboard shortcuts might not work.

 ```bash
 pip install windows-curses